alphanumeric3/alphanumeric3.github.io/content/blog/poke.md

 ]
 ```

 The `condition` and `action` are plain text instructions to the LLM.
-If they were sent by the client, it would be incredibly useful.
+If I had control of these, it would get the job done.

 When you add a trigger it makes a `POST` request to `/api/v1/triggers/add-default` with the following body: